ntk148v/til/docker/many-containers-per-host.md

 Source: <https://sven.stormbind.net/blog/posts/docker_from_30_to_230/>

--Conntrack table: Since the defaut docker networking setup involves a shitload of NAT, it shouldn't bet surprising that nf_conntrack will start to drop packets at some point.
+- Conntrack table: Since the defaut docker networking setup involves a shitload of NAT, it shouldn't bet surprising that nf_conntrack will start to drop packets at some point.

 ```bash
 net.netfilter.nf_conntrack_max = 524288 # May be larger